 The Support Vector Machine (SVM) classifiers differentiate the non-cancerous (Benign) from cancerous (Malignant) lung nodules.
 It constructs a hyper plane in a high dimensional space, which can be used for classification.
 The good separation is achieved by the hyper plane that has the largest distance to the nearest training data point of any class.
 In general larger the margin lowers the generalization error of the classifier.
 The feature vector is given as input to the classifier.
-This method differentiates and identifies the non-cancerous (Benign) and cancerous (Malignant) lung nodules. this system can be improved and can be used as a primary Classification and recognition randomly divide database cancer detection tool at lower cost.

-into 70% of the database for training and 30% for testing .Both subset have the random samples from the same distribution.
-In training data, where each row corresponds an observation or replicate, and each column to corresponds to a feature or variable.
+This method differentiates and identifies the non-cancerous (Benign) and cancerous (Malignant) lung nodules.
+Classification and recognition randomly divide database into 70% of the database for training and 30% for testing .Both subset have the random samples from the same distribution.
+In training data, where each row corresponds to an observation or replicate, and each column corresponds to a feature or variable.
 The classifier train on the training set applies it to the testing set and then measure performance by comparing the predicted labels and give decision as cancerous and non-cancerous.